NS-Net: Decoupling CLIP Semantic Information through NULL-Space for Generalizable AI-Generated Image Detection: Introduction

 Inspired by VIB-Net \cite{zhang2025towards}, which aims to decouple category-related features, we revisit the distinctions between features with different intrinsic properties extracted by CLIP.
 Specifically, we construct two datasets, each containing 1,000 real images from LSUN and 1,000 images generated by SDXL.
 In the \textit{matched dataset}, the generated images are conditioned on BLIP-derived textual descriptions of the corresponding real images.
 In contrast, the \textit{mismatched dataset} consists of randomly selected real images and generated images conditioned on unrelated text prompts.
 We extract visual features using CLIP's image encoder and visualize them using t-SNE, as shown in Figure~\ref{fig:introduction}(a).
 The features from the mismatched dataset exhibit clear clustering, suggestive of a linearly separable binary classification problem.
 In contrast, features from the matched dataset are more entangled and less distinguishable.
 This suggests that CLIP effectively separates real and generated images when semantic alignment is weak but struggles when the semantic content of both is closely aligned.
 Figure~\ref{fig:introduction}(b) presents the corresponding visualization of semantic features extracted by CLIP's text encoder.
 Based on these observations, we propose the following hypothesis: \textbf{The semantic information embedded in the visual features extracted by CLIP negatively impacts the performance of AI-generated image detection.}

 To decouple the semantic information embedded in visual features, we construct the NULL-Space \cite{fang2024alphaedit} corresponding to the semantic components in CLIP’s image features.
 The NULL-Space, formally defined as the set of vectors mapped to the zero vector under a given linear transformation, enables the removal of specific feature components.
-Given that CLIP is trained for text-image alignment, we leverage text features as a more tractable and semantically explicit representation, rather than attempting to disentangle the complex semantics directly from image features.
+Given that CLIP is trained for text-image alignment, we leverage text features as a more tractable and semantically explicit representation, rather than attempting to disentangle the complex semantics directly from visual features.
 Specifically, we extract features from the associated text prompts and compute their NULL-Space.
 Visual features extracted by CLIP’s image encoder are then projected onto this NULL-Space, thereby eliminating semantically aligned information and retaining components more relevant to forgery detection.
-As illustrated in Figure~\ref{fig:introduction}(c), this projection—achieved without any additional training—results in a clear separation between real and generated images.hile reducing the influence of semantic content on forgery detection \cite{zheng2024breaking}.
+As illustrated in Figure~\ref{fig:introduction}(c), only applying the NULL-Space decoupling to features from the frozen CLIP’s image encoder results in a clear separation between real and generated images while reducing the influence of semantic content on forgery detection.